-4. The process of recording in Journal is called journalising. , posting.
+4. Process The process of recording in The process of recording Journal is called journalising. in the ledger is called posting.

 Subsidiary Book

 - Subsidiary books are the journals in which transactions of similar nature are recorded at the first instance. - Recording all the entries in the journal will make the journal too lengthy and complicated.
 So for similar nature transactions separate journals are prepared which are known as subsidiary books. - The transactions will first time be recorded in subsidiary books.